 Mandatory Employee Benefits in Italy

 Mandatory employee benefits in Italy are highly complex, and the information below is a simplified outline to give employers a basic idea about some of the required benefits.
 It is by no means an exhaustive list.

 - All Italian citizens are entitled to the national health system.
 Employers and employees contribute to this system.

 - Employees in Italy must make a mandatory pension contribution which can differ by type of activity or profession.
 Employers and employees contribute to this system.

-- Employees must be covered for accidents at work through the mandatory state insurance program which is managed by the national institute for accidents at work.
-The system has the right of recovery from the employer for any accident caused by employer negligence.
+- Employees must be covered for accidents at work through the mandatory state insurance program, which the national institute manages for accidents at work.
+The system has the right to recovery from the employer for any accident caused by employer negligence.
 Employers contribute to this system.

 - Regarding short-term sickness, all employees are entitled to have their salary paid by the NHS.
-The exception is the first three days, which must be paid by the employer, but not more than five times a year.
-From day three to day 21 of a short-term sickness, employees receive 50% of their salary, and then it changes again after day 21.
+The exception is the first three days, which the employer must pay, but not more than five times a year.
+From day three to day 21 of a short-term sickness, employees receive 50% of their salary, which changes again after day 21.
 The benefit amount depends on the level of employment.
 Employers contribute to this system.

-It is also important to know that individual labor contracts in certain sectors oblige an employer to buy specific insurances.
+It is also important to know that individual labor contracts in certain sectors oblige an employer to buy specific insurance.

 Supplementary Employee Benefits

 When setting up benefit plans for Italian employees, you must know what the collective labor contracts provide for certain employment levels.
 There are many national collective agreements for each sector.
 It is important to ascertain which sectors the employer is part of and, therefore, which level of contract rules must be applied.